What is health surveillance?

 When reading this guidance, remember that health surveillance is a particular legal requirement and should not be confused with:

-- fitness to work examinations e.g. fitness to dive (do we mean drive here?), operate cranes, forklift trucks or health assessments requested by night employees.
+- Fitness to work examinations e.g. fitness to drive, operate cranes, forklift trucks or health assessments requested by night employees.

 What is an employee’s responsibility in Health Surveillance?